7-Inch on a parbuckling sled

 Cartridge

 The charge which propels the shell from the gun.
 It was in a bag, usually silk, and came in various weights depending on the gun and range required.
 The charge in the early days was Prismatic Powder, later Cordite.
-Prismatic Powder was not really a powder, but shaped into hexagonal or octagonal pieces. giving better burning characteristics, and was safer than gunpowder, producing less smoke.

 Cartridge, or Round also applies to small arms (pistols & rifles) ammunition and refers to the propellant charge, primer, percussion cap and projectile all being in one unit.
 The word ‘bullet’ is often erroneously used to describe a cartridge.
 Some artillery shells were in this form as well; 3-Pounder, 6-Pounder and 18-Pounder for example.